History of massively multiplayer online games: 2010s

 In 2010, Pocket Legends, the first cross-platform MMORPG for mobile platforms was launched for iOS and later that year for Android.
 In contrast to PC and console MMORPGs and despite the game's success, development was short lived.
 Since 2012, no new expansions are released as the player base has shrunk due to the company's focus on the launch of new titles.

 In 2014, WildStar that is developed by Carbine Studios was released by NCSOFT was a big budget subscription-based game that later moved to a free-to-play model.
 In November 2018, Carbine Studios and WildStar were shut down for good by NCSOFT.

-On 19 December 2016, it was announced that Turbine would no longer be involved with the development of MMORPG's, to instead focus on a future of mobile development.
-However they had four games in operation, both Lord of the Rings Online and Dungeons & Dragons Online would continue development under a newly formed studio by the name of Standing Stone Games, with game staff, servers and services moving from Turbine to the new studio.
-As part of this transition, Daybreak Games would become the new publisher, taking over from Warner Brothers.
-It was announced not long after that Asheron's Call and Asheron's Call 2 would both close on January 31 2017 as result of the events.
-Asheron's Call as an IP would remain with Turbine, however the staff and servers leaving would force the game closed.
+By December 2016, Turbine was no longer involved with the development of MMORPG's, instead to focus on a future of mobile development.
+Both The Lord of the Rings Online and Dungeons & Dragons Online continued development under a newly formed studio by the name of Standing Stone Games, with game staff, servers and services moving from Turbine to the new studio.
+As part of this transition, Daybreak Games became the new publisher, taking over from Warner Brothers.
+Asheron's Call and its sequel closed on January 31, 2017 as result of the events.